Causes of Brown Stain on Ceiling and How to Fix It

 Removing stains caused by water

-A lot of people think that they can make water stains disappear simply by painting the affected areas.
+Many people think they can make water stains disappear simply by wiping the stain or painting the affected areas.
 However, the only way to cover up these blotches is by using a high-performance primer first before the paint.

 Removing stains caused by mold

 To eliminate the stains, you need to destroy the mold first.
-Use a mixed solution comprised of water and laundry bleach, which is effective for most mold types.
+Use a mixed solution of water and laundry bleach, which is effective for most mold types.
 Apply the solution to the stained area on your ceiling, wait for a bit, then wipe away the remaining stain.
-Now you have a clean area that is frees from the brown stain on the ceiling.
+Now, you have a clean area free from the brown stain on the ceiling.

 Removing stains caused by smoke

-The most effective technique to get rid of smoke stains is by scrubbing cleaning liquid and sponges.
+The most effective technique to remove smoke stains is by scrubbing cleaning liquid and sponges.
 Apply the cleaning liquid over the stains and scrub them with the sponge until they are all visibly gone.

-It is recommended that you choose a cleaning product in a spray bottle, but if you make a DIY solution, simply put it inside any clean empty spray bottle.
+You should choose a cleaning product in a spray bottle, but if you make a DIY solution, put it inside any clean, empty spray bottle.

 Brown Stain on Ceiling Below Bathroom